What we will do when you apply

 - name, date of birth, email address, mailing address, phone number,

-- employer name, take-home pay, banking information (such as bank routing number, debit card number and account number), and other financial information.
+- employer name, take-home pay, banking information (such as bank sort code, debit card number and account number), and other financial information.

 - information about your credit history, information about those to whom you are financially linked,